kconfeiteiro/kconfeiteiro/README.md

 During my academic journey, I have been actively involved in research in various fields.
 Here are a few examples of my research experience and projects:

-- Working on Hall-effect thrusters using FEMM in combination with MATLAB.
+- Working on Hall-effect thrusters using [FEMM for MATLAB](https://www.femm.info/wiki/Download).
 - Developing and implementing neural networks to automate the vetting of light curves in astronomy.
 - Fixing, rewriting, and implementing a pipeline designed to process large files of data.
 - Design, creation, and maintenance of the official gyrochronology project website for the [gyrochronology project](https://www.gyrochronology.info).